 hash of the URI used to retrieve the object from the origin server.
 It

 is possible to configure this to a limited extent in

 which supports content from specific hosts or domain to be stored on specific

 cache volumes.
-As of version 4.0.1 it is also possible to control which cache
+It’s also possible to control which cache spans (and hence,

 The layout and structure of the cache spans, the cache volumes, and the cache